davidxhk/routingengine/README.md

 `java -cp bin/main:lib/* com.routingengine.RoutingEngine 50000`

+After the program terminates, you can examine the output again by opening `logfile.txt` in the project root folder.

 # Routing Engine

 This routing engine solution is a server application that adopts a custom-made JSON request-response protocol.